yassinekoubaa/Exploring-gen-image/README.md

 # Exploring AI Image Generation: A Hands-On Look at Key Techniques

-This repository documents my exploration into various AI techniques for image generation, implemented and explained within a Google Colab notebook.
+This repository documents my exploration into various AI techniques for image generation.
 The goal is to understand the underlying principles, compare different model architectures, and demonstrate their capabilities.

 ## Techniques Covered:

-The notebook provides explanations and simplified code examples for:

 1.  **Neural Style Transfer (NST):** Transferring artistic styles using pre-trained CNNs.
 2.  **Generative Adversarial Networks (GANs):** A DCGAN implementation showcasing adversarial learning for novel image synthesis.